dalezak/rails-webpacker-vue-bootstrap/README.md

 # Rails 6
 ## Boilerplate for Webpacker, Vue, Bootstrap, FontAwesome

-This is a boilerplate project sharing some tips and recommendations for using Rails 6 with Webpacker, Vue, Bootstrap and FontAwesome.
+This is a boilerplate project sharing some tips and strategies for using Rails 6 with Webpacker, Vue, Bootstrap and FontAwesome.

 #### Init Rails Project
 First create a new Rails project with options to use Git, Postgres as a database and Vue for the frontend framework.